lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 "Ah coming with," Applejack nodded, resolute, "Ah need just five to ten minutes, Your Highness.
 Haveta call other girls, and then, we'll find Twilight, and Shining.
 We will take back whole Canterlot if we need!"

-Cadance smiled warmly in sight of it.
+Cadance smiled warmly at the sight.
 Twilight's friends really were wonderful, aren't they?
 Without hesitation, the Princess turned to others: "Guards, restrain Applejack and lead her back to the safe place."

 "Huh?"
 Young mare peered at her in confusion.